Travel.State.Gov > International Travel > Learn About Your Destination > Botswana International Travel Information

 Please see also the Department of State website regarding the types of documents that can and cannot be authenticated by the U.S. Embassy.

 Travelers arriving in Botswana via South Africa should be aware of serious and continuing baggage pilferage problems at OR Tambo (Johannesburg) and Cape Town International Airports.
-You should:
+It is suggested that you:

-Travelers over-nighting in Johannesburg before departing for Botswana should exercise vigilance when departing the airport as a number of foreigners have been the victims of “follow home” robberies, as described here.
+Travelers transiting and staying overnight in Johannesburg before departing for Botswana should exercise vigilance when departing the airport as foreigners have been the victims of “follow home” robberies.

 Victims of Crime: